fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    A boolean

-   Controls whether menus show shortcuts as the standard mac icons (cloverleaf for Command key, up arrow for shift, ^ for control and wierd squiggle for Option(Meta/Alt)) or as text ("Cnt-Shft-A").
+   Controls whether menus show shortcuts as the standard mac icons (cloverleaf for Command key, up arrow for shift, ^ for control and weird squiggle for Option(Meta/Alt)) or as text ("Cnt-Shft-A").
 Default is True on the mac and False elsewhere.